I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 After a few seconds and no gunshots, I could see well enough to make my way to the bar.

 Being midday, there wasn’t much going on.
-A few rough-looking characters at the end of the bar stared at me.
+A trio of rough-looking characters at the end of the bar sized me up.
 One said something, and his friends laughed in response.
-They looked like miners blowing off some steam and probably pissing away whatever gold they’d scraped out of a claim.
+They looked like miners blowing off some steam and probably wasting whatever gold they’d scraped out of a claim.
 At least one had a pistol tucked into his waistband that I could see.
 A sawed-off shotgun rested on the bar amongst their bottles.

 A couple of working girls lounged by the piano, talking in low tones and most likely, nursing hangovers.
-One raven haired beauty smiled at me, showing a wide gap between her front teeth.
+One raven haired beauty smiled, showing me a wide gap between her front teeth.

-Giving her a big grin, I tipped my hat in return.
+Giving her a grin, I tipped my hat in return.
 I didn’t partake in working girls, but I didn’t disrespect them either.
-My mother raised me right like that.
+My southern, aristocrat mother raised me right like that.

 Other than that, it was dead in here.